Peter-Bel/Peter-Bel.github.io/essays/programing.md

 ---
 layout: essay
 type: essay
-title: "My vehicle of discovery is programming"
+title: "My vehicle of discovery is programing"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-21
 published: true